Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 ______

-- **Regular Audits**: Entities must undergo regular audits to ensure compliance with this law.
+- **Regular Audits**: Entities must undergo regular audits, at least annually, to ensure compliance with this law.to ensure compliance with this law.
 These audits will be conducted by independent third-party auditors approved by the regulatory authority.

 - **Audit Reports**: Entities must submit audit reports to the regulatory authority on a yearly basis.
 These reports should detail the entity’s compliance with the law, including data handling practices, security measures, and user consent procedures.

 - **Compliance Officers**: Entities must appoint a compliance officer responsible for overseeing adherence to this law.
 The compliance officer will act as a point of contact for the regulatory authority and users.

 - **Record-Keeping**: Entities must maintain detailed records of all data processing activities, including user consents, data transfers, and AI system operations.
 These records must be made available to the regulatory authority upon request.

-- **Transparency Reports**: Entities must publish transparency reports detailing their AI data processing activities, including the types of data processed, the purposes of processing, and the measures taken to ensure compliance with this law.
+- **Transparency Reports**: Entities must publish annual transparency reports detailing their AI data processing activities, including the types of data processed, the purposes of processing, and the measures taken to ensure compliance with this law.